-The ASEEES Ed A. Hewett Book Prize is awarded annually, sponsored by the University of Michigan Center for Russian, East European, and Eurasian Studies, for an outstanding publication on the political economy of the centrally planned economies of the former Soviet Union and East Central Europe and their transitional successors, published in the previous year.
+The Ed A Hewett Book Prize, sponsored by the University of Michigan Center for Russian, East European, and Eurasian Studies, is awarded annually for an outstanding monograph on the political economy of the centrally planned economies of the former Soviet Union and East Central Europe and their transitional successors, published in the previous year.

-The Hewett Book Prize is presented in November at the ASEEES Annual Convention.
+The Hewett Prize carries a cash award and is presented at the ASEEES Annual Convention.

 The winner of the Hewett Book Prize will be chosen by the following scholars:

 - Scott Gehlbach, University of Wisconsin, Madison; Committee Chair, 2012-2014

 University of Wisconsin, Madison

 1050 Bascom Mall, Room 110